ExpediaGroup/bull/README.md

 List<String> violatedConstraints = beanUtils.getValidator().getConstraintViolationsMessages(sampleBean);
 ```

-this will returns a list containing a constraint validation message for the `id` field as it's null and the constraint: `@NotNull` is not met.
+this will return a list containing a constraint validation message for the `id` field as it's null and the constraint: `@NotNull` is not met.

 in case it's needed to have the `ConstraintViolation` object:
 ```java